kobber/Raspberry-Core/README.md

 - Campfires start unlit.
 - Braziers (Caverns and Chasms) start unlit.
 - World version is hidden.
+- Glow Goop (Naturalist) has its tooltip hidden.

 ### Tweaks
 - Fishing Rods (Aquaculture 2) show their bait as a tooltip.